Last updated: May 5, 2026

 - One phone number: Families no longer have to chase separate doctors, pharmacies, therapists, ride services, and home-care agencies.

-- Transportation included: For non-drivers, this alone can change whether care actually happens.
+- Transportation included: For non-drivers, this can decide whether care actually happens.

 - Fewer surprise charges for approved care: PACE-approved services do not have the usual deductible, copayment, or coinsurance layers.